Arturo Fuente Look & Feel

 Arturo Fuente Hemingway Review

 Like all of our reviews, we base our evaluations on several cigars rather than a standalone experience.
-In this case, Holt’s supplied me with a sample of five cigars, which I smoked for the the purposes of this review.
+In this case, we smoked a sample of five cigars for the purposes of this review.

 - Draw: Some Resistance